 London is a hotspot for travellers and home buyers worldwide.
 As demand for the best attractions, features, homes, and entertainment increases, as does the pressure for developers to deliver premium properties to satisfy every need.
-Property developments across prime central London have always been a fascination with real estate market critics and enthusiasts.
+If you need a property photography service in London, then Prestige Property photography offer a very well respected service.
+Property developments across prime central London have always been a fascination with My Real Estate Team market critics and enthusiasts.
 Some of the best properties London has to offer have formed many of these developments.

 Low stock levels in some neighbourhoods have led to high prices and low transaction levels over the last 12 to 18 months.
 However, as per what was recommended, several new developments are now underway and expected to bring some impressive additions to the market.

 The Knightsbridge is one of the most famous constructions to have been built in prime central London.
 Overlooking Hyde Park, the ideally located residential buildings were initially asking for £2,000 per sq ft in 2002, thought to be overpriced at the time, by market experts.

 However, units can expect to reach between £3,000 and £5,500 per square foot today.
 The two luxury residence blocks stand out with highlights such as the round pick up and drop off bay outside the elegant reception area.
 This rare feature is a standard feature of luxury complexes in Dubai and the Far East.
 Make sure to contact EPTA Properties company for the best advice on your property development project.